Russia branded ‘terrorist state’ as flights with Georgia resume

 They are angry at Russian president Vladimir Putin’s invasion of Ukraine last February and the ensuing war which has claimed thousands of lives.

-The opposition politian tweeted: “The first direct Russian flight has landed in #Georgia. #NoToRussianFlights.
+The opposition politician tweeted: “The first direct Russian flight has landed in #Georgia. #NoToRussianFlights.
 No to the government that serves #Russia!”

 She later tweeted that there were “clashes and arrests” at the airport.